ZhuZhengyi/baudstorage/README.md

 * the metanode cluster. multi-raft replication, a metadata range (ino range) per raft; a namespace is partitioned by ino range.

-* the objectnode cluster. de-clustering volumes of objects or object segments;
+* the datanode cluster. de-clustering volumes of object segments or file extents

-* the extentnode cluster. multi-raft replication of stream extents (.e.g, BaudEngine's redo logging)

 a namespace = a filesystem instance = an object bucket